 Convention on the Conservation of Migratory Species of Wild Animals

-Adopts the list of avian species that would qualify for listing in the Appendices of the Convention, annexed to this resolution, as a strategic step towards focusing the attention of the Convention on species that would benefit most from conservation action;
+Endorses the list of avian species that are likely to meet the criteria for listing in the Appendices of the Convention, annexed to this resolution, as a strategic step towards focusing the attention of the Convention on species that would benefit most from conservation action;

-Invites Parties, non-governmental organizations, intergovernmental organizations and other stakeholders to consider working collaboratively to develop listing proposals and Concerted Actions for the species in the Annex for consideration at future meetings of the Conference of the Parties;
+Invites Parties, non-governmental organizations, intergovernmental organizations and other stakeholders to consider working collaboratively to develop listing proposals and Concerted Actions and other multi-species or wider habitat conservation interventions for the species in the Annex for consideration at future meetings of the Conference of the Parties;

-Requests the Scientific Council to review the list in the Annex between meetings of the Conferences of the Parties, and to create similar lists for other taxonomic groups.
+Requests the Scientific Council, in coordination with the IUCN Red List authorities, to review, including the Data Deficient species, and update the list in the Annex between meetings of the Conferences of the Parties.

 Annex to Resolution 14.xx.
 List of avian species that meet CMS movement criteria and have an unfavourable conservation status that are not included within aggregated families and are not currently included individually in either Appendix I or Appendix II of the CMS.
 Taxa in bold type are threatened: Critically Endangered (CR, 14 spp.), Endangered (EN, 31 spp.), Vulnerable (VU, 53 spp.) or Data Deficient (DD, 2 spp.).
 Species in plain type are Near Threatened (NT, 58 spp.).
 Total 158 species (out of 1,443 species that otherwise meet CMS movement criteria).